Multimodal Conditional 3D Face Geometry Generation: Related Work

 Recent work uses diffusion models to control the generation of novel 3D face geometry.
 ShapeFusion~\cite{shapefusion} generates face geometry by running the diffusion process directly on the mesh input vertices.
 It allows unconditional and conditional face geometry generation and supports various editing operations on a given mesh, based on selected vertices (anchor points).
 However, it does not support conditioning signals beyond vertices.
 4DFM~\cite{4dfm} trains an unconditional diffusion model on a set of sparse 3D landmarks for facial expression generation.
 It can generate dynamic facial expression sequences based on 3D landmarks by retargeting the landmarks to a mesh after the diffusion process.
 While they support conditioning with different signals such as expression labels and text, they achieve control via classifier-guidance~\cite{classifier_guidance} which requires training additional classifiers on noisy data.

 Other methods focus on 3D face or head avatars, which can generate 3D geometry and texture.
 Rodin~\cite{rodin} can generate triplane-based head geometry with text or image conditioning, but the resulting geometry is extracted with Marching Cubes~\cite{MarchingCubes} and thus not in the same topology across generations.
-DreamFace~\cite{dreamface}, Wu et al.~\shortcite{dreamface2} and Bergman et al.~\shortcite{art3dhead} propose pipelines that generate 3D face geometry and textures from text.
-The geometry is created by optimizing 3D Morphable Model (3DMM)~\cite{3dmm} parameters using a Score Distillation Loss (SDS)~\cite{sdsloss}.
+HeadArtist~\cite{headartist}, HeadSculpt~\cite{HeadSculpt} and HumanNorm~\cite{humannorm} use Deep Marching Tetrahedra~\cite{dmtet}, text-prompts and a Score Distillation Loss (SDS)~\cite{sdsloss} to generate high-quality human heads.
+However, the topology of the extracted geometry differs across samples and generating a single geometry sample takes almost one hour on a single 3090 GPU.
+DreamFace~\cite{dreamface}, FaceG2E~\cite{faceg2e} and Bergman \etal~\cite{art3dhead} propose 3D Morphable Model (3DMM)-based~\cite{3dmm} pipelines that generate topology-consistent 3D face geometry and textures from text.
+The geometry is created by optimizing 3DMM parameters using a SDS loss.
 During the optimization, the SDS loss uses the feedback from a pre-trained text-to-image latent diffusion model to update the 3DMM parameters given a geometry render.
-This setup requires a differentiable renderer and often generates over-smoothed results with little details when compared to diffusion sampling~\cite{ultravatar}.
-Additionally, they require Stable Diffusion (SD)~\cite{ldm} which was pre-trained on billions of images~\cite{ldm_data} to guide their generations.
+DreamFace~\cite{dreamface} and FaceG2E~\cite{faceg2e} focus on optimizing 3DMM identity parameters and have therefore difficulties in directly generating facial expressions from text prompts.
+However, DreamFace does support generating faces with expressions from image prompts and FaceG2E results can be imported into the CG pipeline where facial expressions can be added in a separate step after the text-based generation.
+In general, SDS-based methods rely on the Stable Diffusion (SD)~\cite{ldm} prior which was pre-trained on billions of images~\cite{ldm_data} to guide their generations.
+SDS optimization is usually much slower in runtime compared to standard diffusion sampling, as it must backpropagate gradients from a diffusion model to a 3D model via a differentiable renderer for many optimization steps.
+Describe3D~\cite{describe3d} can generate 3D face geometry from text-prompts without diffusion, by mapping CLIP text embeddings to 3DMM shape parameters.
+However, it does not support different facial expressions.

-In our work, we generate controllable 3D face geometry in a single common topology from several different conditioning modes without reliance on SDS optimization, classifier-guidance or a SD prior.
+In our work, we generate controllable 3D face geometry in a single common topology from several different conditioning modes.
+Our method natively supports facial expressions and does not rely on SDS optimization, classifier-guidance or the SD prior.